lkj000/amapiano-ai-app/docs/NEXT_STEPS.md

 - **Custom Models**: Train models on enterprise-specific datasets

 #### Educational Licensing
-- **Institutional Pricing**: Special rates for schools and universities
+- **Institutional Pricing**: Special rates for schools and universities for the DAW.
 - **Classroom Management**: Tools for educators to manage student access
 - **Progress Tracking**: Analytics for educational outcomes